-a short (three minute) individual seminar presentation a short (1,250-2,500 word) report Alternative forms of assessment ms of These are the standard requirements for the assessment of this unit.
+3 Assessment Method of assessment The reconstruction project work should provide evidence of each step in the painting process while the written report is seen as part of the holistic practice of a conservator and should include an outline of process as well as a critical evaluation of methods employed.
+Submission You should present work from the unit, including the following: Requirements outcomes of practical reconstruction project work a short (three minute) individual seminar presentation a short (1,250-2,500 word) report Alternative forms of assessment These are the standard requirements for the assessment of this unit.
 Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
 For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs' assessment.
 Date & time Formative Assessment takes place midway through the unit in the form of a 1 to 1 tutorial with your Personal Progress Tutor, while the Summative Assessment takes place at the end of the unit and will involve a number of tutors reviewing all of the work that you submit for assessment.
 The week, date and time of your summative assessment will be notified in unit briefings and detailed on Moodle.
-Academic good practice d Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
+Academic good practice Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.

 Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
 You must ensure that you acknowledge all sources you have used.
 You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site, while there are also hard copy leaflets on Referencing available in the library.
-Mark ing C riter ia Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: PASS 85-100% There is consistent and strong evidence with outstanding examples that demonstrate SS 1 st 70-84% There is substantial and strong evidence with excellent examples that demonstrate 2.1 60-69% There is substantial evidence with some very good examples that demonstrate PASS 2.2 50-59% There is consistent evidence with some good examples that demonstrate 3 rd 40-49% There is adequate evidence with some sound examples that demonstrate FAIL 35-39% E 1-34% There is inadequate evidence, with some examples of potential to demonstrate There is inadequate evidence to demonstrate
+Marking Criteria а Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: PASS 1 st 85-100% There is consistent and strong evidence with outstanding examples that demonstrate how well the learning outcomes have been met. Š 70-84% There is substantial and strong evidence with excellent examples that demonstrate how well the learning outcomes have been met. - 2.1 60-69% There is substantial evidence with some very good examples that demonstrate how well the learning outcomes have been met.
+PASS 2.2 50-59% There is consistent evidence with some good examples that demonstrate how well the learning outcomes have been met. - 3 rd 40-49% There is adequate evidence with some sound examples that demonstrate how well the learning outcomes have been met.
+35-39% There is inadequate evidence, with some examples of potential to demonstrate how well the learning outcomes have been met.
+FAIL 1-34% There is inadequate evidence to demonstrate how well the learning outcomes have been met.
+0% No work submitted to demonstrate how well the learning outcomes have been met.
+Feedba ack Written and verbal feedback will be provided within 20 working days of the summative assessment.